firavoyage/blogging/intuitive/cpp.md

 ### preparation

 - compiler
+  - prefer g++ but the option is yours
   - install `g++`
   - for windows ...
   - for mac ...
   - for ubuntu
     - `sudo apt install g++`
 - editor
+  - prefer vscode but the option is yours
   - install `code`
   - for windows or mac
     - https://code.visualstudio.com/